 Following the Summer 2017 wildfires, the City of Williams Lake, the Cariboo Regional District, the governments of Canada and British Columbia, the Canadian Red Cross and other organizations and agencies are committed to facilitating a healthy and sustainable recovery for the people and businesses of Williams Lake and the Cariboo Chilcotin region.

-The City has hired a Recovery Manager, Trevor Kier, to lead the City’s wildfire recovery efforts through the end of June 2018.
-Trevor will be working to collect and coordinate information on recovery resources, supports and services; to connect businesses, not-for-profits and residents to those resources; and to help address the economic and social impacts facing the City, its businesses and residents going forward.
+The City hired a Recovery Manager to lead the City’s wildfire recovery efforts through the end of June 2018.
+Work was undertaken to collect and coordinate information on recovery resources, supports and services; to connect businesses, not-for-profits and residents to those resources; and to help address the economic and social impacts facing the City, its businesses and residents going forward.